 Today, we do not need candles for daily illumination, but there is nothing like candles to bring warmth and light to a room.
 The basic knowledge of the candlemaking procedures will help guide you once you have gathered your materials.

-If you experimented with candle making in grade school, making dipped candles or sand candles, you also know the joy of making something yourself.
+If you experimented with candle making in grade school, you also know the joy of making something yourself.
 Fortunately, it's fairly easy to get started making your own candles.
 You just need a few simple ingredients and some basic tools and equipment that you likely have stored away in your kitchen or garage.
 Although there are many different types of candles, they all contain two or three components, typically wax, a wick, and a container.

 Before you delve into your own do-it-yourself candlemaking project, you'll first need to understand the basics of candle safety, both in using and making them.
 Once you've reviewed any safety instructions and prepared your kitchen for candlemaking, continue gathering the necessary ingredients and tools to get started.